Dasharo/docs/docs/variants/msi_z690/faq.md

 [recovering from failed installation](../recovery), we **do not recommend** trying it out until at least the v1.0.0 is released.
 Recovery process is not suitable for inexperienced users right now.
-We will be trying to make it easier, and if that happens, we may cahnge our recommendation here.
+We will be trying to make it easier, and if that happens, we may change our recommendation here.

 ## Can I destroy my hardware by installing this firmware?